i-am-yohan/explainable_credit_scoring/README.md

 # explainable_credit_scoring
-The code for the "Improving Credit Default Prediction with Explainable AI" masters project.
+The code for the _Improving Credit Default Prediction with Explainable AI_ masters project.

 Please see the following step-by-step process to run the project.